-This section describes the hardware features and installation of the POC Managed Switch on the desktop or rack mount.
-For easier management and control of the POC Managed Switch, familiarize yourself with its display indicators, and ports.
+This chapter describes the hardware features and installation of the Managed Switch on the desktop or rack mount.
+For easier management and control of the Managed Switch, familiarize yourself with its display indicators and ports.
 Front panel illustrations in this chapter display the unit LED indicators.
-Before connecting any network device to the POC Managed Switch, please read this chapter completely.
+Before connecting any network device to the Managed Switch, please read this chapter completely.